 More Details: With the Ink Business Cash℠ Credit Card, users will also enjoy fraud protection, travel and emergency assistance services, zero liability protection, purchase protection, extended warranty protection and auto rental collision damage insurance.

 Why We Like It: All around, the Capital One® Spark® Cash for Business is just a solid business credit card to have on hand.
 There's no annual fee for the first year, and then it's just $95 a year each year after that; employee cards are free, and the welcome offer is solid.
 While no one of its features truly stands out, taken together the perks and features make for one really decent small business credit card.

-The Bonus: Earn a one-time $500 cash bonus when you spend $4,500 on your new card in the first three months of opening your account.
+The Bonus: Limited time offer: Earn up to $2,000 in cash bonuses.
+Earn a $500 cash bonus when you spend $5,000 in the first three months and earn $1,500 when you spend $50,000 in the first six months of opening an account.